 News From California

-Timely, relevant and useful information about California real estate, finance and policy issues for homeowners and prospective homeowners.
+Timely, relevant and useful information about California and other parts of the country related to real estate, finance and policy issues for homeowners and prospective homeowners.

 Prospective residents in the Los Angeles area are finding it increasingly difficult to purchase, or rent a home for their family.